Retire in Greece: Step by Step Guide

 1. Plan Your Travel

-As you reach your golden years, how you will reach your destination becomes increasingly important.
-Many areas of Greece have easy access to major European cities, but before you decide on retiring in Greece, you’ll want to pick an area with easy access to your home country, if you want to return and see family or friends.
+As you get closer to your golden years, accessibility to your home in Greece becomes increasingly important.
+Many areas of the country have easy access to major European cities, but before you decide on retiring in Greece, you’ll want to pick an area with easy access to your home country, if you want to be able to regularly visit family or friends.

 2. Make a Budget